-All curbs shall have a 1/2 inch pre-molded rubber expansion joint no further than every 30 lineal feet.
+All curbs shall have a 1/2 inch pre-molded expansion joint no further than every 30 lineal feet.
 This joint is to be integral to the curb and included at the time of pouring the concrete.
-Permanently installed pre-molded rubber expansion strips shall be used.
+Permanently installed pre-molded expansion strips shall be used.

-When sidewalks abut curbs, a 1/2 inch pre-molded rubber expansion strip shall be used to separate the structures.
+When sidewalks abut curbs, a 1/2 inch pre-molded expansion strip shall be used to separate the structures.
 When the sidewalk abuts structures, such as buildings, a 1/2 inch pre-molded expansion strip with a removable top or "zip-strip" (rubber, asphalt, or fiber) is to be used between the sidewalk and the permanent structure, and caulking shall be applied over to prevent water infiltration into the adjacent structure.
 Caulk shall be Sikaflex 1A, "Limestone", or approved equal.
+Caulk shall be treated with sand or otherwise protected from traffic until fully cured.

-Each 15 to 20 foot length of sidewalk, depending on proposed scoring of control joints, shall be separated by a 1/2 inch pre-molded rubber expansion strip unless otherwise directed by the Bureau of Engineering.
+Each 15 to 20 foot length of sidewalk, depending on proposed scoring of control joints, shall be separated by a 1/2 inch pre-molded expansion strip unless otherwise directed by the Bureau of Engineering.
 New construction abutting existing work is to be separated by a 1/2 inch pre-molded expansion strip.
-Expansion joints shall be placed around all vent boxes, utility poles, street poles, valves, utility connections and fire hydrants as directed by the Bureau of Engineering.
+Expansion joints shall be wrapped around all utility poles, utility connections and fire hydrants as directed by the Bureau of Engineering.

 All expansion joints shall be constructed to fully separate the adjoining pieces of concrete.
-No expansion joints shall be greater than 1/2 inch in thickness.